VadymV/BOB/README.md

 - The training process can be seen on the W&B (https://wandb.ai/site) dashboard (you need to create an account).

 This is an open-source project done in my free time.
-I have a full time job, so I will proceed as I have time.
+I have a full-time job, so I will proceed as I have time.